citp/fertility-prediction-challenge-2024/README.md

+	07_feature_table.R

+	This file reads data/table_a1.csv.

+	This file outputs table/table_a1.tex.
+The table describes the features used in the winning xgboost model.

 	08_all_preds.R

 	This file reads data/intermediate_files/folds.RDS and 14 RDS files from data/intermediate_files/preds_cv.
 If preds_holdout == TRUE, it will also read data/PreFer_holdout_data.csv, data/PreFer_holdout_outcome.csv, data/PreFer_train_outcome.csv, 9 RDS files from data/intermediate_files/cleaned_dfs (the 9 not read by training.R), and 14 RDS files from data/intermediate_files/models